weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 ## Introduction

-The `text2vec-​openai` module allows you to use the [OpenAI embeddings](https://beta.openai.com/docs/guides/embeddings) directly in the Weaviate vector search engine as a vectorization module. ​When you create a Weaviate class that is set to use this module, it will automatically vectorize your data using OpenAI's `text-embedding-ada-002` model (legacy Ada, Babbage, Curie, or Davinci models are also supported).
+The `text2vec-openai` module allows you to use the [OpenAI embeddings](https://beta.openai.com/docs/guides/embeddings) directly in the Weaviate vector search engine as a vectorization module.
+When you create a Weaviate class that is set to use this module, it will automatically vectorize your data using OpenAI's `text-embedding-ada-002` model (legacy Ada, Babbage, Curie, or Davinci models are also supported).

 * Note: this module uses a third-party API and may incur costs.
 * Note: make sure to check the OpenAI [pricing page](https://openai.com/api/pricing/) before vectorizing large amounts of data.